-So, if you’re using PowerShell to create shortcut then you can directly go to STEP 4 !
+So, if you’re using PowerShell to create shortcuts, you can directly go to STEP 4!

-1. Press Windows Key + R to launch RUN .
-When you want add an application to windows 10 startup options then you need to login with that users id and password.
+1. Press Windows Key + R to launch RUN.
+When you want to add an application to windows 10 startup options, you need to log in with that user’s id and password.

-2. Type “shell:startup” in “Run” windows and click / tap OK button.
+2. Type “shell:startup” in “Run” windows and click/tap the OK button.

-3. The above command “Shell:Startup” will launch new File Explorer window in your Windows 10 machine.
+3. The above command, “Shell:Startup” will launch a new File Explorer window on your Windows 10 machine.

-In my scenario the startup folder for my profile Anoop was located in following location C:\Users\Anoop\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+In my scenario, the startup folder for my profile Anoop was located in the following location C:\Users\Anoop\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

 %userprofile% (environment variable to get into current user profile)

-When you want add an application to windows 10 system startup options then you need to login with that users id and password.
-The next would be create a shortcut of that application in Startup folder (how to launch Startup folder of a user in Windows 10? use the RUN command “Shell:Startup“).
-As you can see in the following screen capture, I’ve created a shortcut for application called Lync 2013.
+When you want to add an application to windows 10 system startup options, you need to log in with that user’s id and password.
+The next would be to create a shortcut for that application in the Startup folder (how to launch the Startup folder of a user in Windows 10? use the RUN command “Shell:Startup”).
+As you can see in the following screen capture, I’ve created a shortcut for an application called Lync 2013.

-4. How to add/create a shortcut of application or program using powershell in Windows 10 ?
+4. How to add/create a shortcut for an application or program using PowerShell in Windows 10?

-b) -Name “Calculator.lnk” is the place where you want enter the name of Shortcut (Startup) Application name.
-In my scenario it’s Calculator !
-Extension must be same for all the shortcut file and that is .LNK.
+b) -Name “Calculator.lnk” is the place where you want to enter the name of the Shortcut (Startup) Application name.
+In my scenario, it’s Calculator!
+Extension must be the same for all the shortcut files, and that is .LNK.

-c) -value “c:\windows\system32\calc.exe” is the place you want enter the actual file path of the application or program EXE.
+c) -value “c:\windows\system32\calc.exe” is where you want to enter the actual file path of the application or program EXE.
 In my scenario it’s “c:\windows\system32\calc.exe“